[Solved] Android USB Device Not Recognized But Charging Error

 Trick #5: Update The MPT USB Driver

-In order to troubleshoot Android USB device not recognized but charging, you can also try to update the MTP USB drivers.
-Follow the beneath simple steps:
+To troubleshoot Android USB device not recognized but charging, you can also try to update the MTP USB drivers.
+Follow the simple steps below:

 • At first, press the Windows + X Key together on your PC